 based on the costs it incurs to deliver electricity.

 For the rate year which starts on May 1, 2008, 21 utilities are having

 their 2008 rates set by way of a cost of service rate review.
-60 utilities are
+Sixty utilities

-having their 2008 rates set using the Board's incentive regulation guidelines.
+are having their 2008 rates set using the Board's incentive regulation

 Bill impacts resulting from the decisions released today will be

-announced in the coming weeks after the utilities have submitted draft rate
+announced in the coming weeks, after the Board approves and issues final rate

 In mid-April, the Board will also announce the results of its review of